redhat-performance/jetlag/docs/bastion-deploy-bm-byol.md

 ## Create your custom vars all.yml

-Copy the vars file and edit it to create the inventory with your lab info:
+Copy the vars file and edit it to create the inventory with your BYOL lab info:

 ```console
 (.ansible) [root@xxx-r660 jetlag]# cp ansible/vars/all.sample.yml ansible/vars/all.yml